YourOnly-One/content/way/en-ph/blog/posts/2018/20181230-all-about-yahuah.md

 However, the Scripture is the sole authority in this matter.
 Believe it or not, the answer is right there in the Word!
 It's in Biblical Hebrew!

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Tehillim (Psalms) 105:1" srclink="" srcrel="noopener external nofollow" attribto="Cepher" attriblink="" attribrel="noopener external nofollow" %}}
-O give thanks unto <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (YAHUAH); call upon his name: make known his deeds among the people.
+O give thanks unto <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (YAHUAH); call upon his name: make known his deeds among the people.
 {{% /quotebox %}}

 Now the Psalmist makes sense, right?
 He said to "call upon His name", what is His name?
-"Give thanks unto <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (YAHUAH)"!
+"Give thanks unto <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (YAHUAH)"!
 His name is right there!
-His name is <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (YAHUAH)!
+His name is <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (YAHUAH)!
 It's not the "LORD" and definitely not lost in time!

 ## He told us His name